arckiCriss/flamin-hot-cheetos/README.md

 overview:

    - this was a little fun project I worked on with others from time to time, too lazy to update it so now I've made it open-source
-   - please credit the project developer(s) if you decide to make your own version of this project
+   - please credit the project developer(s) if you decide to use our code

 credits: